-The Selected Development Action for the project site focuses on the future development of one duplex homesite within the project site (Parcel 0419095003).
-The development of this duplex would be completed without direct adverse impacts to the identified onsite City of Puyallup Category III Wetland or an encroachment into the associated standard wetland buffer (see Site Plan).
-A 10-foot building setback would also be established between the outer wetland buffer boundary and the proposed duplex.
+The Selected Development Action for the project site focuses on the development of a single duplex within the southern portion of the project site and the associated septic drainfield (primary and reserve) along the central-eastern boundary of the project site (Parcel 0419095022).
+The development of this duplex would be completed without direct adverse impacts to the identified onsite City of Puyallup Category III Wetland or any encroachment into the associated standard wetland buffer (see Site Plan).